 Day hikes in Bhutan and Cultural Discovery is an adventure that gives you an insight into the Buddhist culture and traditions reflected by the ancient landmarks placed in the most serene surroundings.
 Get a chance to observe the famous dzongs in Bhutan during this 7-days hike.

 A relatively easier hiking route, the cultural discovery hike is indeed an encounter of the culturally soaked landscapes in the Land of Thunder Dragon.
-From the time you enter the architecturally mesmerizing airport in Paro to the day you visit Tiger’s Nest monastery, you will constantly be in touch with Buddhist religions, legends and beliefs.
-Aptly referred to as the Last Shangri-La, the outstanding landmarks, vibrant culture and spiritual people offer you the privilege of submerging yourself in it.
+When you enter the architecturally mesmerizing airport in Paro to the day you visit Tiger’s Nest monastery, you will constantly be in touch with Buddhist religions, legends, and beliefs.
+Aptly referred to as the Last Shangri-La, the outstanding landmarks, vibrant culture, and spiritual people offer you the privilege of submerging yourself in it.
 You get to unravel the untouched wonders of the land cradled in the Himalayas and green hills' deep pleats.

 You get to experience the connection that the Bhutanese have with their religion in the way they dress to the prayer flags in the Dzongs.
 Bhutan is immersed into Buddhism in all life settings, which is evident as you pass fortresses at high elevations.